Augur's Roll 20 Campaign Policies

 - Attending a full session will earn you either 2 Bennies, 2 XP, or 1 Benny and 1 XP in Palladium games.
 Other systems will vary.

-- 2.1) If you don't play a full session, you can choose either 1 Benny or 1 XP, but won't receive both.
+- 2.1) If you don't complete a full session, you can choose either 1 Benny or 1 XP, but won't receive both.
 Other systems will vary.

 - When a player reaches a new experience level, he can either: